remfan1994/strawberry-creek-voices/narrative/continuous_flow.md

 Anchor 21 - The Hollowed Spire

-A solitary rock spire rises from the creek, hollowed by water and wind.
-Here, movement slows.
-The observer senses the consequences of earlier steps reflected in the water’s surface, in the tilt of a reed, in the pause of a small creature.
-The creek waits, offering a space to notice subtle changes, to feel the echo of prior motion before continuing onward.
+A solitary spire rises from the creek, worn hollow by the steady passage of water and time.
+Its surface glows softly where light strikes, and shadows drape its ridges like delicate cloth.
+The observer senses the echoes of prior actions here—ripples traced across the water, reeds swayed into new positions, creatures paused or moved in response.

+The hollow offers a stillness that invites reflection.
+Each gesture, each glance, is measured against the subtle movements that have already unfolded.
+The creek itself seems to slow, offering space to notice what has changed, what has held, and what continues to shift.
+Even the quietest currents carry stories of previous attentiveness, hinting at paths that will grow clearer in time.

+Within this reflective pause, the observer gathers understanding.
+The spire teaches that outcomes are woven slowly, with patience, and that careful notice of small effects can illuminate the larger pattern of the land.

 Transition 21 → 22